commercelayer/commercelayer-docs-resources/tax_rules/object.md

 # The tax rule object

-A tax rule object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/tax_rules endpoint</b>.
+A tax rule object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/tax_rules` endpoint.

 ## Fields